 The Captain, born in 1863, was to be the last of the Hammond’s to own St. Alban’s Court.
 He had married Selina (Ina) Barrington in 1895, and their only son, Second Lieutenant Douglas William Hammond of the 2nd Battalion, The Buffs (East Kent Regiment), was killed, aged 18, on 24th May 1915 and is remembered on the Ypres (Menin Gate) Memorial.

 For some years before the death of Captain Hammond in 1923 the family had been living in Old Court House, which had been built as a dower house around 1910.
-The St. Alban’s estate was rented out to tenants such as the Slazengers, of sporting equipment fame, and the O’Brians, noted equestrians and breeders of Alsatians (German Shepherds) and foxhounds.
-Some of their horses and dogs are buried in the woodland at the rear of the new house.
+The St. Alban’s estate was rented out to tenants such as the Penns, marine engine manufactures, who rented St. Alban’s Court during the Great War.
+During this terrible conflict two sons of the family were killed and the widow of Captain Eric Penn presented the parish with the Roll of Honour which is to be found on the yew tree by the Church Street gate to the old St. Mary’s church yard.
+The Penns were followed by the Slazengers, of sporting equipment fame, and they were succeeded as tenats by the O’Briens, who were noted equestrians and breeders of Alsatians (German Shepherds) and foxhounds.
+Some of the O’Briens horses and dogs are buried in the woodland at the rear of the new house.

 Mrs. Hammond and her daughters finally sold the estate by auction in 1938. and St. Alban’s Court house, along with some parkland, and Old Court House were bought by Miss Gladys Wright on behalf of the English Gymnastics Society.
 During the Second World War part of the new house was used as offices for Eastry Rural District Council and the old house was the head quarters of the Dover Y.M.C.A.